Checkout Standard

 Warning!

 Avoid exposing your secret key on the client-side (or front end) of your application.
-Requests to the Korapay's API should be initiated from your server.
+Requests to the Kora's API should be initiated from your server.

 3 - Initialize the payment gateway.